dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 The proposition therefore is for this to be only performed on a release candidate.
 The act of merging a branch into develop will queue a Vulnerability test.
 The output of which will inform the CAB decision

-More information about vulnerability testing can be found [here] (/documentation/pipeline/vulnerability_testing)
+More information about vulnerability testing can be found [here] (#vulnerability-testing)

 ### Accessibility Testing